-In determining and recommending the increase to the share reserve under the 2011 Plan, our Board considered, in addition to the factors cited above, a number of factors, including dilutive impact, burn rate, and plan duration.
+In determining and recommending the increase to the share reserve under the 2011 Plan, our Board considered a number of factors, including dilutive impact, burn rate, and plan duration.

 Historical Grant Practices.
 Our Board considered the historical numbers of stock options, RSUs, performance-based stock options, and performance-based RSUs that we have granted in the past three years.
 The annual share usage, or burn rate, under our equity compensation program for the last three years was as follows: